-[Editor's note: Thanks to Ramon in Houston for this translation of Antonio Veciana's comments to the Diario de Las Americas newspaper about the assassination of President John F. Kennedy.
-This translation replaces the Google machine translation that I published last week.]
+[Editor’s note: Thanks to Ramon in Houston for this translation of Antonio Veciana’s comments to the Diario de Las Americas newspaper in November 2013 about the assassination of President John F. Kennedy.

 By Iliana Lavastida/DLA

 “The death of John F. Kennedy was a coup, an internal conspiracy, says Antonio Veciana with absolute conviction and willingness to reveal what he considers a historical truth.

 The Cuban exile and former agent of the Central Intelligence Agency (CIA) gave his testimony in an interview with the Diario de las Americas, 50 years after the assassination in Dallas on November 22, 1963.